 Choosing a paint finish or sheen:

-All paint brands and grades come in a number of finishes.
+All paint brands and grades come in several finishes.
 Here are the reasons to choose one over the other:

 Matte or flat: A “designer- look” for walls, but may be less washable and scrubbable.
 Flat paints also hide imperfections better than shinier finishes.

-Eggshell finish: A washable finish for walls that has a little sheen to it.
+Eggshell finish: A washable finish for walls with a little sheen.
 Think of the outside of an actual eggshell to visualize the finish.

 Satin: A nice finish for exterior trim.
 Shinier than eggshell, but not as shiny as semi-gloss.

 Semi-gloss: Great for interior trim and high visibility areas like front doors.
-The shine exposes
+The shine of a semi-gloss paint exposes

-imperfections so make sure you prep and sand well before applying.
+imperfections, so prepare and sand well before applying.